Pomax/client-server/README.md

 > @ client [...]client-server
 > node src/client/app.js "56581"

-[1] Start client socket server on http://localhost:57647 [1] Start client web server on http://localhost:57648 [1] client connected
+[1] Start client server on http://localhost:57647
+[1] client connected
 ```

-This shows the two servers that are running, each on their own port:
+This shows the two servers that are running, on the same port:

 - the web server is what a user can load up in their browser
 - the socket server is the real-time component for the browser based interaction